 2009 - Desire Farm Grows

 Our farm began small, but has grown to encompass 10 acres of crops with cows, chickens, and other livestock to provide food for the primary schools.
-The farm created new sources of employment for the area, made food cheaper at the primary schools, and opened up new, sustainable revenue streams through the sale of surplus crops.
+Since then, the farm has created new sources of employment for the area, made food cheaper at the primary schools, and opened up new, sustainable revenue streams through the sale of surplus crops.
 The farm’s impact has been profound.

 2011 - Health Clinic Completed